kiba/action_plans_mfd/chapter101/action_plan.md

 * Steps:
   * Begin taking notes on the natural world.
   * Ponder ideas about the nature of reality.
-  * If possible, conduct experiment.
+  * If possible, conduct experiments.
 * Supporting Information:
   * It is not necessary for the QM to write out this scene, and may be skipped or omitted at QM's pleasure.
   * The QM may inform us of Hazo's ideas.